Herrett Center for Arts and Science

-The Herrett Center for Arts and Science, located on the main campus of the College of Southern Idaho in Twin Falls, Idaho, USA, is a museum of anthropology, natural history, astronomy, and art.
+The Herrett Center for Arts and Science, located on the main campus of the College of Southern Idaho in Twin Falls, Idaho, United States, is a museum of anthropology, natural history, astronomy, and art.
 The museum's collections primarily comprise anthropological artifacts and natural history specimens from the Americas, as well as works of local artists.
 The Center also houses the Faulkner Planetarium, the Centennial Observatory, a museum store, and a 2900 square foot (269 square meter) multi-purpose event space.

 Museum Galleries

 The museum exhibits a variety of anthropological artifacts, ethnographic items, and natural history specimens, primarily from the Americas.
 Notable among them is the Simon Clovis cache of over thirty stone bifaces found in Idaho in 1961, and a replica of the Huntington Canyon Mammoth, a nearly-complete Columbian mammoth skeleton unearthed in Utah in 1988.
 The Jean B. King Gallery of Art offers several exhibits per year, including annual student and faculty exhibits.